vinayhr01/Programming-Excercise/README.md

                      3)Splitting a string at blank spaces.
 # DAY-6
       Programs list:-
-                     1)Reversing a string.
-                     2)To check if two given strings are anagram of each other.
+                     1)To check if two given strings are anagram of each other.
                        (Anagram definition:- An anagram is a word or phrase formed by rearranging the letters of a different
                                              word or phrase, typically using all the original letters exactly once.)
                         Ex:- 1)Race = care.

                              2)Eleven plus two = Twelve plus one.
+                      2)Reversing a string.
 # DAY-7
       Programs list:-
                      1)Finding ASCII value of characters.
                      2)Count of repeated characters in a string.
                      3)Number of words in a string.
                      4)Number game.(For more information see the 4th program file in DAY-7 folder)